 Note that we do not envisage, or want, students using a device every period, every day.
 The intention is that technology is used as part of an integrated programme to enhance learning.

-From 2020, students from Years 9-13 will be expected to have a device which connects to the internet through wifi.
-Students from other year levels are also encouraged to bring devices if they have them.
+From 2021, students from Years 7-13 will be expected to have a device which connects to the internet through wifi.

 Rationale: Teaching and learning can be more effective when every student has a digital device of their own to: